Interest-Only Offset Mortgages Explained

 FAQs

 Yes.
-If you currently have an interest-only offset mortgage but you’d like to find a better deal, it’s worth speaking to a broker, who can help you compare lenders and rates for remortgages.
+If you currently have an interest-only offset mortgage but would like to find a better deal, it’s worth speaking to a broker.
+They can help you compare lenders and rates for remortgages.
 You’ll need to meet your new lender’s eligibility and affordability requirements.

-A small minority of lenders might consider allowing this, but offsetting 100% of your mortgage wouldn’t mean paying no interest whatsoever.
+A few lenders might consider allowing this, but offsetting 100% of your mortgage wouldn’t mean paying no interest.

 Ask a quick question